pulumi/pulumi/developer-docs/architecture/type-system.md

 ### Assets and Archives

-An `Asset` or `Archive` may contain either literal data or a reference to a file or URL.
+An `Asset` or `Archive` may contain either literal data or a reference to a local file located via its path or a local or remote file located via its URL.

+In the case of `Asset`s, the literal data is a textual string, and the referenced file is an opaque blob.

-In the former case, the literal data is a textual string or a map from strings to `Asset`s or `Archive`s, respectively.
-In the latter case, the referenced file or URL is an opaque blob or a TAR, gzipped TAR, or ZIP archive, respectively.
+In the case of `Archive`s, the literal data is a map from strings to `Asset`s or `Archive`s, and the referenced file is a TAR archive, gzipped TAR archive, or ZIP archive.

 Each `Asset` or `Archive` also carries the SHA-256 hash of its contents.
 This hash can be used to uniquely identify the asset (e.g. for locally caching `Asset` or `Archive`